 The menu at Toad Hall Restaurant consists of fish and chips, a double order of fish and chips, a chicken muffin sandwich, veggie burger, plus a variety of side salads and desserts.
 The main menu item is the fish & chips–everything else is an afterthought.

-The menu at Toad Hall Restaurant essentially consists of fish and chips or a double order of fish and chips, with a couple of additional options for kids.
-That’s it.
-It’s sort of like Yorkshire County Fish Shop at Epcot, except the fish and chips at Toad Hall Restaurant were much better, and closer to authentic (still not quite what we had in London).
-The pieces of fish were huge and actually mostly fish, rather than mostly breading.
+In that regard, Toad Hall Restaurant is sort of like Yorkshire County Fish Shop at Epcot.
+The key difference is that the fish and chips at Toad Hall Restaurant are much better, and closer to authentic (still not quite what we’ve had in London).
+The pieces of fish are huge and actually mostly fish, rather than mostly breading.

-They were crispy with perfectly cooked fish, and were quite dense.
-The chips were thick and somewhat wedge-like, rather than just ordinary fries.
-Disneyland Paris does meal sets (somewhat like combos in the US Disney parks), so we also received a soda (small and no refills), decent side salad, and Activia yogurt.
-We probably could have done without the salad and yogurt, but since we wanted a drink, we were better off ordering the menu set.
+The batter is crispy with perfectly cooked, dense fish inside.
+The chips are thick and somewhat wedge-like, rather than just ordinary fries.
+Disneyland Paris does meal sets, so we also received a soda (small and no refills), decent side salad, and Activia yogurt.

 The entrance to Toad Hall walks guests through a small library that immediately sets what can only be described as the ‘lighthearted-pretentious’ tone of the restaurant.